Absolute continuity of non-Gaussian and Gaussian multiplicative chaos measures: Introduction

-When $a:= g$ is a sequence of i.i.d.\ standard Gaussians, the non-degeneracy of $\mu_{\gamma,g}$ has been known since Kahane \cite{kahanegmc}, and $\mu_{\gamma,g}$ is called Gaussian multiplicative chaos (GMC).
+When $a= g$ is a sequence of i.i.d.\ standard Gaussians, the non-degeneracy of $\mu_{\gamma,g}$ has been known since Kahane \cite{kahanegmc}, and $\mu_{\gamma,g}$ is called Gaussian multiplicative chaos (GMC).
 GMC is a fractal random measure with fascinating properties and many important applications in modern probability; we review this object in Section~\ref{Sec:GMCBackGround} below.
-Here, we mention that GMC is a universal object expected to appear when exponentiating a field that exhibits asymptotically Gaussian behavior and logarithmically-decaying correlations.
+Here, we mention that GMC is a universal object expected to appear when exponentiating a field that exhibits asymptotically Gaussian behavior and covariance diverging logarithmically on short scales.

-While the field $(S_{n,a}(t))_{t\in[0,1]}$ is log-correlated (shown in \cite[Section~3.1]{Junnila}), the chaos measure $\mu_{\gamma,a}$ is \emph{not} a GMC in general, due to the contribution of, for instance, the first (non-Gaussian) term in the sum defining $S_{n,a}(t)$.
+While the field $(S_{n,a}(t))_{t\in[0,1]}$ is log-correlated (shown in \cite[Section~3.1]{Junnila}), the chaos measure $\mu_{\gamma,a}$ is \emph{not necessarily} a GMC in general due to the contribution of, for instance, the first (non-Gaussian) term in the sum defining $S_{n,a}(t)$.
 This begs the question: \textit{for general sequences $a$, what properties does $\mu_{\gamma,a}$ share with GMC?}

 Our main result addresses this question through the lens of absolute continuity.